microsoft/live-share/docs/reference/security.md

 | `hide`    | **The default.** Globs inside .gitignores are processed as if they were in the "hideFiles" property.                   |
 | `exclude` | Globs inside .gitignores are processed as if they were in the "excludeFiles" property.                                 |

-A downside of the `exclude` setting is that the contents of folders like node_modules are frequently in .gitignore but can be useful to step into during debugging.
+A downside of the `excludeFiles` setting is that the contents of folders like node_modules are frequently in .gitignore but can be useful to step into during debugging.
 Consequently, Live Share supports the ability to reverse a rule using "!" in the excludeFiles property.
 For example, this .vsls.json file would exclude everything in ".gitignore" except for node_modules:

     {
         "$schema": "http://json.schemastore.org/vsls",